harvard-edge/TinyML-Footprint/README.md

 ## Hardware Specification Level Selection for TinyML Systems
 Pirson & Bol [[1]](#1) breakdown any IoT device into generic functional blocks: processing, memory, actuators, casing, connectiv- ity, PCB, power supply, security, sensing, transport, user interface, and others circuit components (e.g. resistors, capacitors, diodes, etc.).
-Within these blocks, there are different specifications that need to be met depending on the application and its requirements.
-To show our footprints are reasonable, here we explain our selections for each TinyML System component from the specification levels provided in the image below from Pirson & Bol [[1]](#1).
+Within these blocks, there are different specifications that need to be met depending on the application and its requirements, which we use.

+To show our TinyML System footprints are reasonable, here we explain our selections for each TinyML System component from the specification levels provided in the image below from Pirson & Bol [[1]](#1).
 All three TinyML application footprints shown above (i.e. Keyword Spotting, Anomaly Detection, and Image Classification) contain the same system components *except* for the sensing modules as  sensing requirement is different for each application.
 Note that in our paper we have only included Keyword Spotting (best case) and Image Classification (typical case & worst case) to capture the range of TinyML System footprints while limiting text appropriately.

 ![Alt text](./HSLs_Pirson_Bol_2021.png?raw=true "Title")

 #### Actuators (HSL-0)